The Upward and Downward Paths of the Spirit

 whereas introjection is generally viewed as a return to a similar

 unconscious condition as before.
-Thus, it risks becoming a new blockage,
+It only risks becoming a new blockage,

 in the form of a new identification.
 The Jungian notion of integration

-people: those who have unconscious complexes and those who have
+people: those with unconscious complexes and those who carry

 conscious problems that they wrestle with.
-The latter personality, who carries
+The latter condition is ideal, to carry

 in Poul Bjerre’s psychosynthesis, emphasis is put on “personal